isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-legends/c-conf-leg.md

 ---
 description: Confidence legends help you to determine the likelihood that the numbers you are seeing are due to chance and to understand the possible deviations in the data.
-seo-description: Confidence legends help you to determine the likelihood that the numbers you are seeing are due to chance and to understand the possible deviations in the data.
-seo-title: Confidence legends
 solution: Analytics
 title: Confidence legends
 topic: Data workbench